arista-eosplus/ztpserver/docs/cookbook/ztpsVMonEOS/l2l3wm.rst

 Key parts of the xml file to pay attention to:

-* ``<domain type='kvm' id='1'>``          : in case multiple VMs are running on the system, make sure the configured ID is unique
+* ``<domain type='kvm' id='1'>``          : id needs to be unique (if more than 1 VM)
 * ``<driver name='qemu' type='vmdk'/>``   : make sure the type is ``vmdk``
 * ``<source file='/mnt/usb1/ztps.vmdk'/>``: make sure the path is correct
-* Interface definition section            :
+* **Interface definition section**        :

-#.
-MAC address in the xml need to match the MAC address of the interfaces on the ZTPSERVER VM
+  * MAC address in the xml need to match the MAC address of the interfaces on the ZTPServer VM.
-#.
-The first interface type is direct and is mapped to ma1.
+  * The first interface type is direct and is mapped to ma1.
 This is the interface that will be used for other switches to reach the VM.
-#.
-The second interface type is bridge and is using Linux bridge.
+  * The second interface type is bridge and is using Linux bridge.
 This interface is solely used for local host switch to VM connectivity.

 .. code-block :: shell